kklimuk/functionalify/README.md

 ## Motivation
 JavaScript provides us with first-class functions to build great functional programs.
-Unfortunately, it also doesn't provide us with either the data structures or the methods to do so.
-Functools fills in these holes by:
+Unfortunately, it also doesn't provide us with either the data structures or the methods to do so. functionalify fills in these holes by:

 1. Adding immutable, monadic, and other operations and useful to existing data structures (arrays and objects).
     * Yes, modifying prototypes is considered a no-no. But now you can use existing APIs in a functional way.